Avrom Ber Gotlober: Biography

 Avrom Ber Gotlober was born to a Jewish family in Starokonstantinov, where he received a traditional Jewish education.
 His father was a ḥazzan who sympathized with the progressive movement.
 At the age of fourteen Gotlober married the daughter of a wealthy Hasid in Chernigov, and settled there.
 When his inclination for secular knowledge became known, his father-in-law, on the advice of a Hasidic rabbi, caused the young couple to be divorced.
 After a failed second marriage, in 1830, he married for the third time and settled in Kremenetz, where he formed a lasting acquaintance with Isaac Baer Levinsohn.

 Gotlober traveled and taught from 1836 to 1851, when he went to Zhitomir and passed the teachers' examinations at the rabbinical school.
 After teaching for three years at a government school for Jewish boys in Kamenetz-Podolsk, he was transferred to a similar position in his native city, where he remained for about eleven years.
 Among Gotlober's students were Mendele Mocher Sforim, Sholom Aleichem, and Abraham Goldfaden.

 In 1865 he became a teacher in the rabbinical school in Zhitomir, and remained there until it was closed by the government in 1873.
 He then settled in Dubno with his son-in-law, who was the official rabbi of that town.
 Thence he removed to Kovno, and subsequently to Białystok, where the aged poet, who in later years had become blind, ended his days in poverty and neglect.

+Gotlober was the grandfather of Avraham Yahel.